Law Internship PG (11448.2)

-This unit involves an internship and therefore, additional student responsibilities are required in addition to those described in this section.
+This unit involves a 75 hour work placement completed either virtually or at your designated venue.
+Therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
-Client/patient confidentiality must always be maintained including for assessment items such as reports or essays.
-The professional nature of this unit also requires 100% participation at all learning activities (lectures, practicals etc. if scheduled – see section 3) for the successful completion of this unit (also see section 6c).
-If attendance requirements cannot be satisfied (e.g. timetable clash), it is recommended that you meet with your Course Convenor to schedule this unit for a future semester.
+Client/patient confidentiality must always be maintained, including for assessment items such as reports or essays.

 - Semester 2, 2023, Internship, UC - Canberra, Bruce (214764)